Koller Gallery

-The Koller Gallery (founded in 1953) is the oldest private gallery of Hungary, situated in the Castle District of Budapest.
+The Koller Gallery is a private gallery in the Castle District of Budapest, founded in 1953.
 At the top floor of the three storied atelier-house, there is a memorial room for the Hungarian artist Amerigo Tot.

 History

 In the post war period the gallerist György Koller (1923–1996) founded the Association of Hungarian Engravers (“RMAK”)in 1953.
 In 1980, the first private gallery of Hungary was opened in the atelier-house of the Hungarian-Italian sculptor Amerigo Tot.
-From that time on the Koller Gallery was authorized to present not only graphic artists, but also sculptures and paintings.
-By the year 1984, an exhibition cum auction room was established in the Hungarian National Gallery, which is known to extend cooperation with Koller Gallery.
-Additionally, an exhibition room was opened in the Sándor Petőfi street as well as in the Hilton Hotel in the Castle District.
-György Koller, the founder of the Koller Gallery, died in 1996.
+From that time on the Koller Gallery presented not only graphic artists, but also sculptures and paintings.
+By 1984, an exhibition cum auction room was established in the Hungarian National Gallery, which is known to extend cooperation with Koller Gallery.
+Additionally, an exhibition room was opened in Sándor Petőfi street as well as in the Hilton Hotel in the Castle District.
+György Koller died in 1996.

-In the year 2006, the grandson of György Koller became the managing director of the Koller Gallery.
+In 2006, the grandson of György Koller became the managing director of the Koller Gallery.
 The aim of the gallery still is to represent Hungarian and international modern and contemporary art.

 Represented artists

-From the beginning, the gallery represented contemporary artists, especially engravers and graphical artists as f.e.
-Miklós Borsos, Lajos Szalay, János Kass, Vladimir Szabó and Gyula Hincz.
-The Koller Gallery also represents modern and contemporary sculptors such as Miklós Borsos, Imre Varga, Miklós Melocco and Péter Párkányi and modern and contemporary painters, such as István Szőnyi, István Csók, Bertalan Por, István Mácsai and among the young artists Gábor Szenteleki and Mózes Incze, just to name a few.
+From the beginning, the gallery represented contemporary artists, especially engravers and graphical artists.
+The Koller Gallery also represents modern and contemporary sculptors and modern and contemporary painters.
 The gallery also offers art appraisals and services for art collectors.